13 Different Types of Coffee Makers: Something for Everyone

 The brewing method is very similar to what is known in the Americas as “cowboy coffee,” but the vessel itself is strictly regional.
 The coffee tends to take on a bit of a bitter or burnt edge due to the boiling, so sugar is a common additive.
 Occasionally spices native to the region, like cinnamon and cardamom, are added as well.

 Costa Rican Chorreador

 The Costa Rican chorreador is a traditional method of brewing coffee still commonly used in the tiny roadside cafes frequented by older generations.
-It’s a basic design in which a simple wooden scaffold is used to suspend a cloth filter resembling a coffee sock over a waiting mug.
+It’s a basic design in which a simple wooden scaffold is used to suspend a cloth filter resembling a sock over a waiting mug.
 Ground coffee is added to the filter, followed by hot water, resulting in a basic pour-over brew.